DMI runs evidence-based radio, television and mobile campaigns to change behaviours and save lives in developing countries.

 DMI shares information on contraception, which saves mothers' and children's lives by avoiding high-risk pregnancies, but is only used by 22% of women in Africa (compared to 75% in developed countries).

 Early childhood development

-Parents can develop the cognitive abilities of their children, simply by talking to them a great deal and in the right way.
-However, in many countries, few parents talk very much to their children before they themselves start talking, simply because it is not a social norm.
+Parents can develop their children's cognitive abilities, simply by talking to them a great deal and in the right way.
+However, in many countries, few parents talk much to their children before they start talking, simply because it is not a social norm.

-They design and run large-scale research studies to generate evidence that mass media campaigns can change behaviours in developing countries.
+DMI designs and runs large-scale studies to generate evidence that mass media campaigns can change behaviours in developing countries.

-They design, run and evaluate media campaigns at scale, often in a single country but also in multiple countries through our 'DMI Reach' capability.
+It designs, run and evaluates media campaigns at scale, often in a single country but also in multiple countries through our 'DMI Reach' capability.